eddelbuettel/dtts/README.md

-Combining package [`nanotime`](https://CRAN.R-project.org/package=nanotime) for operating with nanosecond time-resolution with package [`data.table`](https://CRAN.R-project.org/package=data.table) leverages leverage the conciseness, high performance, and memory efficiency of the latter to provide high-resolution, high-performance time series operations.
+Combining package [`nanotime`](https://CRAN.R-project.org/package=nanotime) for operating with nanosecond time-resolution with package [`data.table`](https://CRAN.R-project.org/package=data.table) leverages the conciseness, high performance, and memory efficiency of the latter to provide high-resolution, high-performance time series operations.

 Our time-series representation is simply a `data.table` with a first column